Video Monetization

 The type of product you offer will depend on your niche.
 It will need to appeal to your viewership and fit your brand.

-Selling your own branded physical products —such as stationery, mugs, or clothing—will require a higher cash investment upfront.
-This can be a profitable stream of income though, especially if you have a community of fans who want to sport your branding.
+Selling your own branded physical products — such as stationery, mugs, or clothing — will require a higher cash investment upfront.
+This can be a profitable stream of income, though, especially if you have a community of fans who want to support your branding.

 Digital products, on the other hand, can require more time to create but less financial investment overall.
-Plus, the cost is once-off, and then you can sell them as many times as you like.
+Plus, the cost is one-off, and can be sold as many times as you like.
 Some popular digital products include:

 4. Offer related services